 Guidance published by the Environment Agency on responsibilities and rules to follow for watercourses on or near your property, and permissions you need to do work around them can be obtained from www.gov.uk/guidance/owning-a-watercourse.

 The Board’s Byelaws and the Land Drainage Act 1991 allow the Board to take action to ensure that the free flow of water is not restricted.

 Board maintained watercourses are cleaned out annually and it is important that access is preserved for machinery to enable this work to be undertaken.
-The Board’s Byelaws prevent the erection of any building, structure (whether temporary or permanent) or planting of trees/shrubs etc within eight metres either side of a Board maintained watercourse.
+The Board’s Byelaws prevent the erection of any building, structure (whether temporary or permanent) or planting of trees/shrubs etc within nine metres either side of a Board maintained watercourse.

 Consent will be required from the Board to undertake works such as:

 - Works in, over, under or within nine metres of a Board maintained watercourse.

 - Installation of a culvert, weir or other like obstruction within any watercourse.